mikegoltsman/documentation/content/nginx-one/how-to/config-sync-groups/add-file-csg.md

     - task
 tags:
     - docs
-title: Add a file in a configuration
+title: Add a file in a Config Sync Group
 toc: true
 weight: 400
 ---